ndvisme/email_sanitizer_gateway/readme.md

 ## Disclaimers
 - I used ChatGPT here and there
-- I didn't drill down to everything i used.
-We said 4 hours +-
+- I didn't drill down to everything which i used because of time limitations (We said 4 hours +-)